Enabling the Deep Learning Revolution

 ReLU (Rectified Linear Unit)

-ReLU is a non-linear activation function which was first popularized in the context of a convolution neural network (CNN).
+ReLU is one of the non-linear activation functions for deep learning which was first popularized in the context of a convolution neural network (CNN).
 If the input is positive then the function would output the value itself, if the input is negative the output would be zero.

 The function doesn’t saturate in the positive region, thereby avoiding the vanishing gradient problem to a large extent.
 Furthermore, the process of ReLu function evaluation is computationally efficient as it does not involve computing exp(x) and therefore, in practice, it converges much faster than logistic/Tanh for the same performance (classification accuracy for example).
 For this reason, ReLU has become de-facto standard for large convolutional neural network architectures such as Inception, ResNet, MobileNet, VGGNet, etc.